 Spring Transition Time

-There is a tremendous amount of change that happens between the end of March and the first part of April.
+There is a tremendous amount of change that happens between the beginning of April and the middle to end of April.
 There are two times every year when bass are dramatically changing locations.
 One of those time periods begins after the third week in March.
-If I’m prefishing in late March or Early April there is still a lot of transitioning going on.
+If I’m prefishing in early April there is still a lot of transitioning going on.
 Most of my bad finishes at Banks in early spring were because I caught some fish in practice, didn’t anticipate where they were going and couldn’t catch them the same in the tournament.

 Tournaments are not about who has the best bait or even the best spot, but who wastes the least amount of time fishing the wrong places with the wrong things.